farrandi/dsci_572_sup_learn_II/quiz_2_572_cs/quiz_2_572_cs.md

 - Two networks:
   - Generator: creates new data
   - Discriminator: tries to distinguish between real and fake data
-- Both are battling each other:
+- "Adversarial" because both are battling each other:
   - Generator tries to create data that the discriminator can't distinguish from real data
   - Discriminator tries to distinguish between real and fake data